2nd DUI in AL: What Happens After a Second Offense DUI in Alabama?

 Fine – From $1,100 minimum up to $5,100 maximum; Judge’s discretion

-License Suspension/Ignition Interlock – License suspension of 1 year and requirement for installation of 24 months of Ignition Interlock.
-First 45 days with nothing to drive on, even if interlock is added.
-Then, if Ignition Interlock placed on vehicle after 45 days, the balance of the one-year license suspension may be commuted for the duration of the 24 months of Ignition Interlock.
+License Suspension/Ignition Interlock – License suspension of 1 year and requirement for installation of 24 months of an ignition interlock device (IID).
+First 45 days with no license to drive on, even if interlock is installed.
+Then, if the IID is placed on your vehicle after 45 days, the balance of the one-year license suspension may be commuted for the duration of the 24 months of the device.

 Probation – Up to 2 years

 A second offense DUI within five years (of the first DUI offense) is a misdemeanor with a jail term of no less than five (5) days and up to 365 days in the county jail or municipal jail.
 A judge in an Alabama criminal court may allow a person convicted of drunk driving to perform 30 days of community service in lieu of the required five days of jail time.